Haute Pointe, Chavasse and Chalune loop from Sommand

 From (13) to (14): Blue difficulty

-Markings: Yellow arrows + signposts.
+Markings: Yellow Arrows + signposts.

 From (14) to (15): Green difficulty

-The route follows an easily passable road.
+The route follows a track that is easily passable by vehicle.

-Markings: Yellow arrows + signposts.
+Signposting: Yellow Arrows + signposts.

 From (15) to (S/E): Green difficulty